 “Interference from a frequency converter should be limited via filters and screened cables so that the installation can comply with the EMC requirements.
 For this reason, professional advice should always be sought when selecting frequency converters.
 A service switch for mechanical maintenance may, for example, be built into the converter as to avoid a typical EMC fault source and, at the same time, achieve savings on installation costs.
 From Hoyer’s side, we can provide guidance on correct screening and supply the motor with the proper EMC filters so it is ready to be connected correctly together with the frequency converter,” says Claus Balle Thomsen.

 Hoyer Drives & Controls – facts

 - With the establishment of Hoyer Drives & Controls, Hoyer Motors is now able to provide a total solution that covers both motor and frequency converter.

 - Combined motor and VFD solutions from 0.37-1800 kW are offered.

 - The focus is on OEM solutions, where the VFD is either integrated with the motor, supplied as a separate stand-alone unit with high protection classes (IP) or cabinet mounted.

-- Hoyer Motors is working with leading manufacturers of frequency converters, such as Schneider Electric, Kostal Inveor and Danfoss Drives.
+- Hoyer Motors is working with leading manufacturers of frequency converters, such as Schneider Electric and Kostal Inveor.
 Segment-specific solutions are offered.

 Find out more about Hoyer Drives & Controls here.